michaelginalick/typo/content/posts/go-channel-usage.md

 With all that said, I don’t use channels very often.
 In fact, I could probably count on both hands the number of times I’ve reached for them.
 Yes, they were all in the context of concurrent programs, and yes—maybe they were "wrong."
 Actually, I’m not sure about that last part.
 I hope not, but there's always a possibility.

 There are lots of examples on how to use channels - they are just values after all.
 I am thinking of one such [example](https://go.dev/blog/pipelines) that I've read many times.
-This post is often sited as a must for anyone wanting to get started with channels.
+This post is often cited as a must for anyone wanting to get started with channels.
 I've never written a pipeline so this doesn't quite hit home.

 What made channels click for me was to take an existing piece of concurrent code and modify it to use channels instead of a mutex.
 Below is a somewhat simplified version: